 - Andrew K. Simpson; "The Origin and Development of Nonconcatenative Morphology"

-- Sam Tilsen, Assistant Professor, Linguistics, Cornell; "Hierarchical spatiotemporal dynamics of speech rhythm and articulation"
+- Sam Tilsen, Associate Professor, Linguistics, Cornell; "Hierarchical spatiotemporal dynamics of speech rhythm and articulation"

 - Gabriela Caballero, Associate Professor, Linguistics, UC San Diego; "Choguita Rarámuri (Tarahumara) Phonology and Morphology"